Darshpatel16/Python_Practicals/README.md

       dic2={3:30, 4:40}
       dic3={5:50,6:60}
       Expected Result : {1: 10, 2: 20, 3: 30, 4: 40, 5: 50, 6: 60}
-      Tuple
-      a.
-Write a Python program to create a tuple with different data types.
-      b.
-Write a Python program to create a tuple with numbers and print one item.
-      c.
-Write a Python program to add an item in a tuple.
-      d.
-Write a Python program to convert a tuple to a string.
-      e.
-Write a Python program to find the length of a tuple.
       Set
       a.
 Write a Python program to add member(s) in a set and clear a set
       b.
 Write a Python program to remove an item from a set if it is present in the